gramakri/safetydance/README.md

 var result = safeCall(obj, function () { return obj.a; }); // will return 10
 ```

+This module provide conveniences for commonly used functions.
 ```
 var safe = require('safetydance');
 var json = safe.JSON.parse('This is totally { not json }');